 - The lamp was found near the entrance of Hall A in Catacomb 17: Avigad, Beth She'arim 3, p.188, n.
 23.

 - G. B. de Rossi, "Verre représentant le temple de Jérusalem," Archives de l'Orient Latin 2 (1884), pp. 439-455.
 Later, a gold glass fragment with similar Jewish motifs was found in the cemetery of S. Ermete at Parioli: Rutgers, The Jews in Late Ancient Rome: Evidence of Cultural Interaction in the Roman Diaspora, p.
 82, n.
 87.

 - O. Marucchi, "Di un nuovo cimitero giudaico scoperto sulla via Labicana," in Dissertazioni della Pontificia Accademia Romana di Archeologia 2.2 (1884), pp. 524-526.
-Spurred on by this find to search for other Jewish artifacts in the same catacomb (of Marcellino e Pietro), Estelle Brettman identified several possible graffitti of menorot.
+Spurred on by the find of this gold glass to search for other Jewish artifacts in the same catacomb (of Marcellinus and Peter), Estelle Brettman identified several possible graffiti of menorot.